 We moved into our current home two years ago.
 You know how it is when you move into a new home, you’ve got a to-do list a mile long.
 Cleaning the stained utility sink in our laundry room was on the list but kept getting pushed farther down the list as we tackled other chores.
 Cleaning the utility sink isn’t very glamorous or at least it’s not very glamorous until you finally do it and see your glorious looking-like-new utility sink.
 Then you wonder what had been keeping you from cleaning it for two whole years.
 The best part is that I cleaned this sink for pennies and without chemicals by using my favorite natural way to clean a utility sink and anything else that’s stained and grimy.

 Our laundry room and utility sink is just off the kitchen (through the door to the left of the cooktop).
 Once our kitchen renovation was completed it just highlighted how much the stained utility sink was bugging me, so I impetuously jumped on cleaning it before I even took before pictures (that’s how much it was bugging me!).
-The house is 20 years old and I assume that the utility sink is original to the house, so that means that was 20 years worth of grime and stains in that plastic utility sink.
+The house is 20 years old and I assume that the utility sink is original to the house, so that means that was 20 years worth of grime and stains in that plastic utility sink that needed to be cleaned.
 Yuck!

 I took less than an hour total of scrubbing to get rid of those stains, even in the corners of the sink.
 I’d just scrub until I was tired and then come back later to do a bit more until it was all bright and clean.